FairyGandhi/team-mount-elbert/README.md

 * Aldo Peter - GitHub: Aldospy

 ### Objective:
 * The objective of this project is to put into action the big data technology (Hadoop, PySpark, AWS, S3) that we have learned about this semester to ingest a large data set, use basic statistics and analysis of the ingested data set, and display (using Jupyter notebook or other type of visualization) the data set.
-The application should also show horisontal scaling.
+The application should also show horizontal scaling.

 ### Data Set:
 * https://www.kaggle.com/ryanxjhan/cbc-news-coronavirus-articles-march-26